netdata/blog/blog/2022-12-12-chrony-monitoring.md

 The prerequisites for monitoring Chrony with Netdata are to have Chrony and [Netdata installed](https://learn.netdata.cloud/docs/cloud/get-started) on your system.

-Netdata auto discovers hundreds of services, and for those it doesn't turning on manual discovery is a one line configuration.
+Netdata auto discovers hundreds of services, and for those that aren't discvovered, you can use  manual discovery with a one line configuration.
 For more information on configuring Netdata for Chrony monitoring please read the collector [documentation](https://learn.netdata.cloud/docs/agent/collectors/go.d.plugin/modules/chrony).

-You should now see the Chrony section on the Overview tab in Netdata Cloud already populated with charts about all the metrics you care about.
+You should now see the Chrony section on the **Overview** tab in Netdata Cloud already populated with charts about all the metrics you care about.

 Netdata has a public [demo space](https://app.netdata.cloud/spaces/netdata-demo) (no login required) where you can explore different monitoring use-cases and get a feel for Netdata.